sathya-pramodh/linux-mcsr/doc/splitting-audio.md

 - Now hit `Ctrl + S` to save changes in qpwgraph.
 If this somehow doesn't work, you can try qutting the application by right clicking on the taskbar icon and choosing `Exit`.
 It should prompt you to save it as something.
 Save it giving it any name you choose and close.
 - Now qpwgraph should startup each time you login with that graph applied, so the audio connections would be made automatically as the instances, OBS and spotify launch.
 - Sometimes with the Spotify desktop app you might have some issues with the connections flickering from one Virtual Input to the other.
 If so, please post an issue [here](https://github.com/sathya-pramodh/linux-mcsr/issues).
-- Now go into your Linux Mint settings and go into the `Audio` settings tab and set the current audio device that you are using to be any of the virtual inputs that you want.
+- Now go into your Fedora settings and go into the `Audio` settings tab and set the current audio device that you are using to be any of the virtual inputs that you want.
 Mind you, this step is done because you would want all your game audio to be routed to that virtual input because the audio outputs of Minecraft gets re-routed each time there is a sound played for some reason.

 # All done!